 How to spot heave and subsidence

-Indications of heave and signs of subsidence aren't limited to jolting or sinking feelings at home.
-Luckily there are some tell-tale signs we should look out for:
+Indications of heave and signs of subsidence aren't limited to sinking feelings at home.
+Luckily there are some tell-tale signs you can look out for.

 - Doors and windows sticking as their frames become out of place.

 - Evidence of rising damp in the walls.
 If you've had damp-proof courses (DPC) installed in the past, you might need to bring in a professional to check them again.
-DPC is a plastic or slate layer put in your walls to prevent moisture from moving upwards (rising damp).
+A DPC is a horizontal plastic, felt or slate layer put in your walls to prevent moisture from moving upwards (rising damp).
 Any cracks going through the DPC is usually a sign of subsidence.

-- External cracking reflected internally in the same area of wall.
+- External cracking reflected internally in the same area of a cavity wall.